 - Vegetables* for roasting tray: Carrots, Celery, Red Onions, Garlic

-- A few juniper berries, East End Fennel Seeds, Bart Bay Leaves, Bart Peppercorns and a sprig of thyme.
+- A few juniper berries, East End Fennel Seeds, Schwartz Bay Leaves, Bart Peppercorns and a sprig of thyme.

 - Maldon Sea Salt